Citole: Characteristics

 The overall shape of the instrument varied, but four forms were commonly illustrated: the holly-leaf shaped instruments, the T-shaped, the vase-shaped instruments and the spade-shaped instruments.

-Holly-leaf citoles had an outline like a holly leaf, with as many as five corners (one at each corner and one at the lower end).
-In different artwork, corners are depicted as missing; for instance rounding the lower section of the instrument so that there were no corners there, but only the point at the bottom.
+Holly-leaf citoles had an outline shaped like a holly leaf, with as many as five corners (two on each side and one at the lower end).
+Other examples show a rounded lower section, with points only at the shoulders and the very bottom.
 An illustrated example would be the mermaids from Brunetto Latini's "Li livres dou tresor".
 A carved example would be from the Strasbourg Cathedral.

 T-shaped citoles had a prominent T-shape at the top of the instrument, where the shoulder projections, or arms (often trefoils) stuck out, and a rounded bottom.
 Examples in illustration include the Queen Mary Psalter citoles.
 Carved examples include citoles at the Strasbourg Cathedral.

 Vase-shaped citoles had a rounded bottom and a squared section with small rounded terminations at the shoulders (instead of the large projections in a t).
 They could have a prominent waist like the Warwick Castle citole and the citoles in stained glass at the Lincoln Cathedral and the Évreux Cathedral in Haute-Normandie.
 An example, with a less-prominent waist is the Robert de Lisle citole.

-Spade-shaped citoles have a rounded bottom, resembling in sillouette a spade or shovel.
+Spade-shaped citoles have a rounded bottom, resembling in silhouette a spade or shovel.
 Some of them can overlap with the t-shaped citoles, but spade-shaped citoles lack the shoulder projections, having instead having wings pointing upwards.
 An example of this style is the c.
 1180–1196 Parma citole sculpture by Benedetto Antelami.
 Art with this shape is found primarily in Italy.